magentabusiness/magentabusiness.github.io/docs/samples/senquip/senquip.md

 {:toc}

 ## Introduction
-ThingsBoard is a sevice management, data collection, processing and visualization platform for IoT solutions.
-If this is your first experience with the platform we recommend to review  [what-is-thingsboard](/docs/getting-started-guides/what-is-thingsboard/) page and [getting-started](/docs/getting-started-guides/helloworld/) guide.
+IoT Hub is a sevice management, data collection, processing and visualization platform for IoT solutions.
+If this is your first experience with the platform we recommend to review  [what-is-iothub](/docs/getting-started-guides/what-is-iothub/) page and [getting-started](/docs/getting-started-guides/helloworld/) guide.

 Senquip manufactures programmable telemetry devices such as the [ORB-C1](https://www.senquip.com) that connects to any industrial sensor or system.
 Senquip devices can maintain connection with a third-party endpoint (via UDP, HTTP and MQTT), and the [Senquip Portal](https://portal.senquip.com) at the same time.
-This allows for configuration changes and firmware updates to be made from the [Senquip Portal](https://portal.senquip.com) whilst sending measured data to the ThingsBoard.
+This allows for configuration changes and firmware updates to be made from the [Senquip Portal](https://portal.senquip.com) whilst sending measured data to the IoT Hub.

 Senquip devices can connect to MODBUS, CAN Bus, current, voltage, frequency and many other sensor types.
-In this example, location, temperature, and CAN-bus data will be sent from a Senquip ORB-C1 to the ThingsBoard using MQTT.
+In this example, location, temperature, and CAN-bus data will be sent from a Senquip ORB-C1 to the IoT Hub using MQTT.

 Here is an image of a real life install using this data.